ltocholke/ads-workshop/labs/Lab1_DataScienceVM.md

 #### 4. Verify there are no errors and move onto the next lab

-## Task 5: Install USQL Extensions for Data Lake Analytics
+## Task 5: Install U-SQL Extensions for Data Lake Analytics
 #### 1. Navigate to your Azure Data Lake Analytics Service in the portal

    ![](/screenshots/Lab1/ADS15_NavigatetoADLA.png)